isahilsachdev/Memories-app07/README.md

 ## How to use

 - run `npm i && npm start` for both client and server side to start the app
+- It is suggested to use it on localhost:3000
 - deployed link https://sahil-memories.netlify.app/auth